Breastfeeding and returning to work

 3. Try to feed your baby in your breaks

 If you are lucky enough to have childcare near your place of work, or childcare facilities at work (which, let's face it, is rare this side of Scandinavia), you can arrange with your employer to be able to go and feed your baby during your breaks.

 Otherwise, if you work near home, or near your child's nursery or childminder, you can try to arrange to visit your baby in the day.

-What are your rights at work regarding breastfeeding?
+What are my rights around breastfeeding at work?

-NHS Choices recommends informing your employer in writing that you're breastfeeding, as this will mean that they have to perform a risk assessment and this may give you access to concessions for breastfeeding mothers.
+NHS Choices recommends informing your employer in writing that you're breastfeeding, as this will mean that they have to perform a risk assessment, which may give you access to concessions for breastfeeding mothers.

 It is recommended (by the Health and Safety Executive) that employers:

 - Provide a suitable place for a mother to express and store milk (which shouldn't be in the toilets).